haywood-d-johnson/gameday-central/README.md

-# NFL Game Day Central 🏈
+# Game Day Central 🏈

-A real-time application to find where to watch NFL games across different platforms - TV networks, streaming services, and radio broadcasts.
+A real-time application to find where to watch football games across different platforms - TV networks, streaming services, and radio broadcasts.

 ## Features 🌟

 -   Real-time game information from ESPN's API
--   Broadcast information for all NFL games
+-   Broadcast information for all football games
 -   Automatic mapping of streaming services based on TV networks
 -   Multiple ways to find games:
     -   By team